okayteakay/MLSA_Social_Projects/Blog_posts.md

 eye position
 13. Pre- Installed Softwares- There are many already installed softwares to make the experience refined.
 Some of these softwares are very familiar like microsoft edge, mail and calender, file explorer, one drive etc..
 Some of the softwares are installed for high service and better experience like Windows holographic operating system (user is able to view apps and games in mixed reality), 3d models (for three dimensional models and animation in real time), etc.

-#
+# Risk analysis

 Are you wondering the imapacts of a headgear like device so close to your eyes for long hours??
 It is very common, especially after the pandemic the today's generation for peace time off the devices due to the technology strain over physical and mental health.
 Rest assured dear reader!
 As this device is unassailable.
 It has been protected and tested over and over for all the possible damage one wcould come up with.
 Moreover, it has been tested for psychological strain as well.
-For eye protection the device is
+For eye protection the device is certified with ANSI Z87.1, CSA Z94.3 and EN 166.Thid certifcation right here proves the eye and face protection from all the rays and screen lights.
+ANSI stands for American National Standards Institute which  aims to make an easy and safe process by focusing on eye safety.